Sisi's bold start on economic reforms buys Egypt some time

-Sisi’s government, formed in June, announced this month it was raising prices of heavily subsidized energy products by up to 78 percent and slapped new taxes on dividends, capital gains and high-income earners.
+Sisi’s government, formed in June, announced this month it was raising prices of heavily subsidised energy products by up to 78 percent and slapped new taxes on dividends, capital gains and high-income earners.

 The moves are the start of what is expected to be several years of painful austerity for Egyptians as the state aims to eliminate a crippling budget deficit estimated to reach 10 percent of GDP in the fiscal year that began on July 1.